BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

  go to file and add the niagara regional municipality boundaries to both views.
 Right click the shapefiles > zoom to layer and uncheck the municipal boundaries shapefile

+Classification
+In this section we would like to use unsupervised classificaton(i.e., classification that allows the computer or software to classifying the land cover inro different land uses without any input of the user).